jax-parker/conundrum-game/README.md

 	- os - to eliminate previous code and clear the screen making it clutter freee and easier to read.
     - random - to randomise the choice of word.
     - time - for delaying the rules appearing and the start of the game after the rules are read.
     - console - from rich.console taken from [Textualize](https://www.textualize.io) to create styles inside the Heroku terminal and rich==13.3.2 was added to the requirements.txt file in order for rich to work in Heroku.
+Colours and reverse block was used for the user messages and some of the instruction to improve readablity of the game.
 ### Programs
 * GitHub - used to store the project
 * Git - used for version control